arjunkunna/regent-fft/README.md

 ### Executing program

-There are 3 possible modes:
+There are 4 possible modes:

 1. GPU vs. CPU
 2. Complex-to-Complex vs. Real-to-Complex
 3. Float vs. Double (Float only supported in GPU mode)
+4. Batched mode (supported for all of the above)

 API usage generally follows the following steps.